-Pattern: Oversized Kimono Jacket by @shopwiksten for Making Magazine vol. 4.
+Pattern: Unfolding Jacket by @shopwiksten for Making Magazine vol. 4.
 I’ve heard that it will be released by Jenny as a stand alone pattern in late Spring.
 The magazine is totally worth buying though.
 It has SO.
 MANY.
 GREAT.
 PROJECTS.

 Fabric: Main & Lining is a thrifted loose weave fabric.
 Unsure of the content, but guessing it’s a linen/cotton blend.
 I’ve had it for years and I’m glad I finally found the perfect pattern to pair it with.

 Mods: None, other than forgetting to interface the collar, which I don’t recommend.

 I started my second Unfolding Jacket in late December right after returning from an unsuccessful trip to the airport.
 Many delays and future missed connections meant surprise extra sewing time.
 I was able to finish everything but the collar before leaving.

 As mentioned in the last post, I left the black and cream cotton ikat version of this jacket with my mom making me VERY motivated to finish this one when we returned home.

 Normally, I have better habits and interface all necessary pieces before moving on to sewing.
 My extreme excitement to finish and the time away from it caused me to forget this step.
 I think it’s not as disastrous as I initially thought, but you can see that the collar doesn’t quite have enough structure to fully roll in the picture above.